Leverage Your Engineering Data Series

 Checking, Design Review, Manufacturing and Data Extraction

 In the past there was the only one way we conveyed the information.
-It included everything necessary to create the parts and it was also used as the inspection document.
+It included everything necessary to create the parts and it also served as the inspection document.
 The drawing would be checked by the checker and when he/she signed it, it would be sent to the different engineering departments for review and signatures.
-They went to Document Control recorded and delivered as blue prints or microfiche.
+They then were sent to Document Control, recorded and delivered as blue prints or microfiche to easily accessible central locations.
 Today it is much different, in fact, it is outright confusing.
-Just look at the hoops we are now jumping through to equal the information that was included on one drawing.
+Just look at the hoops we are now jumping through to equal the information that was included on one document.

 To Draw or Not to Draw?